Fuchsiano/R2ModdingDocs/docs/source/native/loadout.rst

 * loadouts cant exclude a weapon meaning a player will always spawn with a full kit. weapons/ordnance .... need to be taken away after the player spawns
 * you can only change the player loadout while the player is dead otherwise a text will apear saying the loadout will change after they respawn
 * when using LoadoutGracePeriodEnabled player can change their loadout after leaving the dropship negating your loadout changes
+* stacking mods on the same weapon will result in a server crash

 How to obtain the Loadouts ?